Enhancing fertility through donor programs

 Scan to evaluate the ovarian response, depending on which the medication dosage may be altered.
 Continue medication as advised.
 Blood work.

-DAY 8: REPEAT SCAN
+DAY 8: ANAESTHETIST CHECK

 The scan is repeated every two days.

 The follicles are usually considered mature and ready for retrieval once the size of the leading follicle has reached 18-20mm.
 This is usually achieved by day 11 of stimulation